-1. Develop learners who have a unique, positive sense of self and purpose as well as a deep respect for the identities of others; these diverse identities are celebrated, nurtured, and leveraged in meaningful ways to support everyone's learning.
-This includes opportunities for student voice and empowerment as well as intensive supports for new students coming from a diverse collection of school communities.

-- 2. We aim to close gaps in student growth, particularly in MGP on CMAS, between groups so that all our students are engaged in high expectations for learning. - 3.
+- 1. Develop learners who have a unique, positive sense of self and purpose as well as a deep respect for the identities of others; these diverse identities are celebrated, nurtured, and leveraged in meaningful ways to support everyone's learning.
+This includes opportunities for student voice and empowerment as well as intensive supports for new students coming from a diverse collection of school communities. - 2.
+We aim to close gaps in student growth, particularly in MGP on CMAS, between groups so that all our students are engaged in high expectations for learning. - 3.
 Refine learning opportunities for staff, families and community that unite all stakeholders as shared partners in closing academic gaps for all learners. - b.
 How will innovation status (including the specific flexibilities identified in the plan) support the school with accomplishing goals set by the district, goals set in the innovation plan, and improving outcomes for students?

 The goals recently outlined by "DPS Thrives" (Extended Academic Opportunities and Whole Child Education) are ones we share and have been working towards prior to the revisioning in DPS.
-For instance, McAuliffe and the Northeast Denver Innovation Zone used flexibilities in resources to work alongside TNTP (The New Teacher Project) to audit and identify specific areas in which the programming and curriculum of McAuliffe could better serve our students of color.
+For instance, McAuliffe used flexibilities in resources to work alongside programming and curriculum of McAuliffe could better serve our students of color.
 This process affirmed several current practices that were named and identified as being factors leading to data driven growth for black and brown students.
 This process also identified areas in which we could target levers for continued and potential targets to close the achievement gaps that were seen.
 Our targeted PD plan which started prior to the pandemic includes whole staff development of scaffolded supports as well as acceleration strategies post-pandemic.
 These strategies have empowered educators to provide more equitable access to students as well as opportunities for students to be appropriately challenged and supported in the classroom.
 Our waivers have also allowed our teams to adapt and revise our curriculum and corresponding professional learning in real-time, in order to be responsive to data and needs we are identifying in student performance.